 What if I can’t produce all the milk a baby needs?

-It would be nice if you did, but it should be remembered that breastfeeding is much more than breastmilk.
+It would be nice if you did, but please try to remember that breastfeeding is not just about milk and breastfeeding is much more than breastmilk.
 Breastfeeding is a relationship, a close physical and emotional relationship between two people who usually love each other.
 Furthermore, breastfeeding helps to develop that close emotional relationship.